DanielleKoduru/DanielleKoduru/README.md

 # 👋 Hi, I'm Danielle

 ## About Me:
-I am an AI-specialized Data Scientist with a strong enthusiasm for continual learning.
-My passion lies in providing clients with clear insights and understanding regarding their data.
+I am a Data Scientist with a strong enthusiasm for continual learning.
+My passion lies in providing clients with clear insights and business understanding regarding their data.

 * 🌱 I’m currently learning all things GEN AI
 * 📫 You can reach me at dakoduru@gmail.com